Usage¶

 This will include the content of the

-snippets/common.yml file
+snippets/common.yml file.

-located in the default branch of this repository.
 It allows us to create reusable defaults for most operations.
 Currently, you will find various helpers

 (.snippets)